Job Shadowing Is Effective On-the-Job Training

 The participant experiences the employee’s approach, the interpersonal interaction required, the steps and actions necessary, and the components needed to effectively perform the job that the employee might never think to mention.

-- Restaurant employees: serving staff, bartenders, cooks, chefs, bus persons, cashiers, hosts, and so on.
+- Restaurant employees: serving staff, bartenders, cooks, chefs, bus persons, cashiers, hosts.

-- Medical professions: physical therapy, occupational therapy, nursing, physicians, radiologists, surgeons, and so on.
+- Medical professions: physical therapy, occupational therapy, nursing, physicians, radiologists, surgeons.

-- Manufacturing jobs: supervisors, quality control, skilled trades employees, machine operators, tool and die makers, machinists, and so forth.
+- Manufacturing jobs: supervisors, quality control, skilled trades employees, machine operators, tool and die makers, machinists.

-- Skilled Trades: carpenters, painters, woodworkers, electricians, plumbers, heating and cooling technicians, and so forth.
+- Skilled Trades: carpenters, painters, woodworkers, electricians, plumbers, heating and cooling technicians.

-- Product development and go to market including computer programming, market research, marketing, sales, customer service, technical support, user experience testing, quality control, and so forth.
+- Product development and go to market including computer programming, market research, marketing, sales, customer service, technical support, user experience testing, quality control.

 These examples demonstrate the types of jobs in which learning by job shadowing is an essential component.
 But, learning in any job is enhanced by a component of job shadowing.